-Photo taken by Brenda Cantu in Venice, CA.
+Photo by Brenda Cantu in Venice, CA.

-Uruguayan videographer that wants to use art as a tool for change, she travels the world working in the audiovisual industry to keep learning; fearless and completely focused, yet too anxious and a little bit stubborn, she is determined to reach her goals despite a plethora of outlandish obstacles.
+Uruguayan storyteller that wants to use art as a tool for change, she travels the world working in the audiovisual industry to keep learning; fearless and completely focused, yet too anxious and a little bit stubborn, she is determined to reach her goals despite a plethora of outlandish obstacles.

 I am a director, producer, writer, camerawoman, and editor.
 My two favorite things are playing with cameras and cutting stories.
-For the last eight years, I have been working freelance for production companies in Uruguay, Mexico, Ecuador, Canada and in the USA.
+For the last nine years, I have been working freelance for production companies in Uruguay, Mexico, Ecuador, Canada, and in the USA.
 In 2010, I started in the advertising production industry mainly as a digital manager in the camera department and, since 2013, I have been focusing on storytelling.

 I have a master’s degree in documentary filmmaking from the New York Film Academy in Los Angeles and a bachelor’s degree in Communication from Universidad de Montevideo in Uruguay.
-Before that, I studied six years of performing arts and, since I am kind of an academic nerd, I got several scholarships along the way.
-In 2015 I got a Fulbright Scholarship (sponsored by The U.S. State Department) that completely covered my life’s expenses for two years to study a master’s degree in the U.S. and I have also received a tuition award by the New York Film Academy during the same period of time.
+Before that, I studied six years of performing arts and, since I am a tiny bit of a nerd, I got several scholarships along the way.
+In 2015, I got a Fulbright Scholarship (sponsored by The U.S. State Department) that completely covered my life’s expenses for two years to study a master’s degree in the U.S. and I have also received a tuition award by the New York Film Academy during the same period of time.
 In 2012, I got the Movilidad Mercosur Scholarship (sponsored by the European Union and Mercosur) and I finished my bachelor’s degree at Universidad Nacional de San Juan in Argentina, living there for a whole semester.
-In 2011, I got selected to be the National Point Focus of the Red Vanguardia Internacional and I went to Paraguay to represent my country among other 100 young people from America, Portugal, and Spain.
-Together we created a recommendation document for our Presidents.
+In 2011, I got selected to be the National Point Focus of the Red Vanguardia Internacional and I went to Paraguay to represent my country among 100 young people from America, Portugal, and Spain.
+Together, we created a recommendation document for our Presidents.
 In 2010, I got the SUSI Scholarship (also sponsored by the U.S. State Dep.)

 I deeply care about social and environmental issues, so like I said I want to use art as a tool for change.
 For my bachelor’s thesis, I investigated the level of access that blind and deaf people have to the media.
 Consequently, as I mentioned before, I conducted Okurelo Cine, which took place in Life Cinema and in Teatro Solís (the most prestigious theater in Uruguay).
-As a director, not only I coordinated the adaptation of five narrative Uruguayan movies in a way that blind and deaf people could enjoy (with sign language, special subtitles, and audio description), but I also developed inclusive workshops (such as painting for the blind and music for the deaf) and conferences about audiovisual accessibility.
+As a director, not only I coordinated the adaptation of Uruguayan movies in a way that blind and deaf people could enjoy (with sign language, special subtitles, and audio description), but I also developed inclusive workshops (such as painting for the blind and music for the deaf) and conferences about audiovisual accessibility.
 Thanks to the fiscal sponsorship of the Fundación Braille del Uruguay, we got the Uruguayan Film Commission's Fund for Local Cinema Exhibitions to cover part of the costs.
-Currently, I am the CEO of Okurelo Cine organization, so I continue adapting movies and I provide consultancy services to different organizations in Latin America on how to adapt audiovisual content for blind and deaf people.
+Currently, I am the CEO of Okurelo Cine, so I continue adapting movies and I provide consultancy services to different organizations in Latin America on how to adapt audiovisual content for blind and deaf people.

 I truly believe that a film has the power to make people conscious about certain topics, in a way that, for instance, a newspaper or a book cannot.
 Take my example: I have eaten meat my entire life, I was even born in Uruguay (a country where there are more cows than people), and all my family members are cow/chicken addicts.
 But since I watched a documentary, in February of 2012, about the food industry (Food Inc.) and its consequences, I realized that what I had been promoting my entire life was not who I really am.
 And the images, the music, the interviews and all were enough for me to never want to eat meat again.
 So if art changed me, it can change others.